-- The school has appointed Gemma Robinson, Head of School, as the Designated Safeguarding Lead (DSL).
-There also Deputy Designated Safeguarding Leads (Josh Still - Deputy Headteacher, Lauren Thornby - Assistant Headteacher and Nicola Hill - SENCO). - The DSL has overall responsibility for the day to day oversight of safeguarding child protection systems, (including online safety and understanding the filtering and monitoring systems in place) in school.
-While the activities of the DSL may be delegated to the Deputy, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills to carry out their role.
+- The school has appointed a member of the Leadership Team (Sara Lednor Deputy Headteacher) as the Designated Safeguarding Leads (DSLs).
+There is also a Deputy Designated Safeguarding Lead (Billy Harrington Headteacher), a Designated Safeguarding Lead for EYFS (Alina Barnard Teacher) and a Designated Safeguarding Officer (Zoe Adams HLTA and Family Liaison Officer). - The DSLs have overall responsibility for the day to day oversight of safeguarding child protection systems, (including online safety and understanding the filtering and monitoring systems in place) in school.
+While the activities of the DSLs may be delegated to the DSO, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSLs will undergo appropriate and specific training to provide them with the knowledge and skills to carry out their role.
 Deputy DSLs are trained to the same standard as the DSL.
-The DSL and any Deputy DSL training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually. - The Executive Headteacher/Head of School will be kept informed of any significant issues by other members of the safeguarding team. - It is the role of the DSL to carry out their functions as identified in Annex C of KCSIE.
-This includes but is not limited to: - Act as the central contact point for all staff to discuss any safeguarding concerns; - Maintain a confidential recording system for safeguarding and child protection concerns; - Co-ordinate safeguarding action for individual children; - When supporting children with a social worker or Looked After Children, the DSL should have the details of the child's social worker and the name of the virtual school Head in the authority that looks after the child (with the DSL liaising closely with the designated teacher); - Liaise with other agencies and professionals in line with KCSIE and WTSC 2018; - Ensure that locally established procedures are put in place by the three safeguarding partners as part of the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) procedures, including referrals, are followed as necessary;
+The DSL and any Deputy DSL training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually. - The Headteacher will be kept informed of any significant issues by the other members of the safeguarding team. - It is the role of the DSLs to carry out their functions as identified in Annex C of KCSIE.
+This includes but is not limited to: - Act as the central contact point for all staff to discuss any safeguarding concerns; - Maintain a confidential recording system for safeguarding and child protection concerns; - Co-ordinate safeguarding action for individual children; - When supporting children with a social worker or Looked After Children, the DSL should have the details of the child's social worker and the name of the virtual school Head in the authority that looks after the child (with the DSL liaising closely with the designated teacher); - Liaise with other agencies and professionals in line with KCSIE and WTSC 2018; - Ensure that locally established procedures are put in place by the three safeguarding partners as part of the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) procedures, including referrals, are followed as necessary; - Represent, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including Child Protection conferences); - Manage and monitor the school's role in any multi-agency plan for a child; - Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns; - Ensure adequate and appropriate DSL cover arrangements in response to any closures and any out of hours and/or out of term activities.

-- Represent, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including Child Protection conferences); - Manage and monitor the school's role in any multi-agency plan for a child; - Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns; - Ensure adequate and appropriate DSL cover arrangements in response to any closures and any out of hours and/or out of term activities. - Take lead responsibility for online safety, including understanding the filtering and monitoring systems in place; - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing or have experienced, with teachers and school leadership staff; - Ensure adequate and appropriate DSL cover arrangements in response to any closures and out of hours and / or out of terms activities; - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE. - o Inform the Headteacher of any significant safeguarding issues. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+- Take lead responsibility for online safety, including understanding the filtering and monitoring systems in place; - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing or have experienced, with teachers and school leadership staff; - Ensure adequate and appropriate DSL cover arrangements in response to any closures and out of hours and / or out of terms activities; - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE. - o Inform the Headteacher of any significant safeguarding issues. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 Deputy DSLs will be trained to the same standard as the DSL.
 The DSL's training will be updated formally at least every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually.